 What Makes Pieper Different

-Unlike the BarBris and Kaplans of the world, Pieper’s course is focused on teaching the law as if students had never learned it, rather than just "reviewing" the law.
+Unlike the BarBris and Kaplans of the world, Pieper’s bar review course is focused on teaching the law as if students had never learned it, rather than just "reviewing" the law.
 Students who never took a course on trusts or UCC Article 9 in law school won’t get their first exposure to the material from a book or a fill-in-the-blank outline.
 They actually learn each subject in class.

 On top of that, Pieper’s course is centered around taking notes.
 Students maintain their focus on the material and build a foundational understanding of the law by concentrating on what it said, processing it, and taking it down.
 Key points are repeated to ensure students don’t miss any of the essentials, and when students leave class they’re tired but they know what they covered.
 When they go back over their class notes the next day, the real retention starts.